cesarblender/AstralJS/README.md

 ## Contributing

 We welcome contributions from the community.
-If you have ideas for improvements or want to report issues, please open an issue or submit a pull request.
+If you have ideas for improvements or want to report issues, please open an issue, open a discussion or submit a pull request.

 ## License